- Limits on storage space

 Limits on storage space

-There are two main storage limits for every user: one for mail, calendars and contacts, the other for file storage.
+There are two main storage limits for every user: one is for mail, calendars and contacts, and the other is for file storage.
 The limit per user depends on your account plan, as detailed below.

-You can see how much of each quota you are using at the bottom of the sidebar (below your list of folders) in the Mail and Files respectively.
+You can see how much of your storage quota is being used by scrolling to the bottom of the sidebar in the Fastmail web interface.

-We will email you if you get close to your storage quota limit.
-You should either delete some of your existing data to make room (make sure you empty your trash to recover the space if you are deleting mail), or add email storage quota or upgrade your account.
+You will receive an automatic email notification if you get close to your storage quota limit.
+You should either delete some of your existing data to make room (and make sure you empty your trash to recover the space if you are deleting mail), or add email storage quota or upgrade your account.

-If you go over your Mail storage quota, further mail sent to your account will be temporarily rejected.
-The server that sent the message is sent a
+If you go over your mail storage quota, any further mail sent to your account will be temporarily bounced with a

 These restrictions are lifted as soon as your account goes back under quota.